Box of Ideal Gas in Free Fall: Discussion and Implications

 One context in which the result might be relevant is the so called generalized second law (GSL), which was formulated by Bekenstein \cite{bekenstein-entropy} based on the fact that horizons have entropy (proportional to area).
-Quantum mechanics played a crucial role in Bekenstein's analysis, since classically the minimum increase in entropy of horizon, when a particle (or a system) falls across it, is zero.
-In our case, entropy of the freely falling box of ideal gas acquires the additional term proportional to $\Xi=R_{{\widehat 0}{\widehat 0}} \Lambda^2$ (besides other terms depending on details of the system).
-This term appeared because we used quantum mechanical wave functions to evaluate the perturbed energy eigenvalues and hence the partition function.
+GSL states that the total entropy of matter and horizon (when present), never decreases. {\it Classically}, the minimum increase in entropy of horizon, when a particle (or a system) falls across it, is actually zero -- it acquires a non-zero value only when quantum effects are taken into account, using which examples can be given (as Bekenstein did) which conform with GSL.
+In our case also, quantum mechanics yields an additional term proportional to $\Xi=R_{{\hat 0}{\hat 0}} \Lambda^2$ (besides other terms depending on details of the system) in the expression for entropy $S$ of the system.
 However, note that the curvature correction in Eq.~(\ref{eq:pert-eev}) does {\it not} have $\hbar$ in it -- the only non-trivial aspect at this level is the dependence of energy eigenvalues on $1/n_i^2$.
 Nevertheless, quantum nature of the result is evident in the $\Xi$ corrections which are $O(\hbar^2)$ since $\Lambda=O(\hbar)$.
 It would be interesting to investigate how (if at all) does this affect the analyses related to GSL.

 It is, of course, important to generalize the result presented here to different systems, and also to the relativistic case.
 However, the fact that the relevant term depends only on the length scale $\Lambda=\beta \hbar c$ suggests that the result will survive in the relativistic limit (since it does not depend on mass). \footnote{In fact, a close look at the results in \cite{parker-fnc} indicates that relativistic corrections produce {\it qualitative} changes only in $l \neq 0$ energy levels of Hydrogen atom, which strengthens this belief further.} A rigorous analysis of other systems (such as harmonic oscillator) confined in a box is complicated by the fact that even unperturbed energy eigenvalues and eigenfunctions are not known in analytic form.
 One hopes to arrive at a better understanding of deeper physical implications of the result provided such technical issues could be overcome.
 Incidentally, note that the time scale $\Delta t = \Lambda/c=\hbar/kT$ is the time uncertainty associated with thermal fluctuations of energy $kT$.
 There is a hint here of interplay between thermal and quantum fluctuations, but again, more work is needed to understand the underlying physics better.